 MDacne's Retinol Treatment Cream

-This treatment cream contains retinol at a concentration of 0.25% or 0.5% and vitamin B called niacinamide.
+This treatment cream contains 0.25% or 0.5% retinol and vitamin B, called niacinamide.
 Retinol helps unclog pores and prevents wrinkles and fine lines, while niacinamide hydrates skin and protects the lipid barrier.
 Other skin-enhancing ingredients include aloe, tea tree oil, and chamomile extract.
 Specially formulated for people with acne-prone skin, it's oil-free and non-comedogenic.
-MDacne's retinol is naturally derived from vitamin A and, unlike tretinoin or adapalene that are synthetic and more irritating.
+MDacne's Retinol is naturally derived from vitamin A, unlike tretinoin or adapalene, which are synthetic and more irritating.

 These active ingredients hydrate and soften the skin.
 They also contain anti-inflammatory properties that help calm irritation, which is ideal for those who suffer from red, irritating breakouts.
-The addition of niacinamide to the retinol is also helpful in the reduction of hyperpigmentation.
-The easy-to-apply cream absorbs easily, combining the potent effects of retinol with soothing, hydrating ingredients that leave the skin moisturized and smooth.
+The addition of niacinamide to the Retinol is also helpful in the reduction of hyperpigmentation.
+The easy-to-apply cream absorbs quickly, combining the potent effects of Retinol with soothing, hydrating ingredients that leave the skin moisturized and smooth.
 It effectively clears and resurfaces without dryness or tightness.

 Drunk Elephant A-Passioni Retinol Cream